Last Updated: April 27th, 2022 by Jake Cain

 Save Money on Food

 If you are cheap like me, ballpark food and your wallet probably don’t get along too well.
-But I am going to let you in on a secret that very few people take advantage of: You can bring in your own food into Great American Ballpark!
+But I am going to let you in on a secret that very few people take advantage of: You can bring your own food into Great American Ballpark!

 So please never complain again about ballpark prices!
 You are not a captive audience.
 There are tons of options around the stadium, so walk around a little.
 This is especially true with the Banks, which I’ll talk more about in a minute.